vshn/uhosting/README.md

       -----END PRIVATE KEY-----
 ```
 If you have to add a certificate chain just put the certificates after each other, make sure the actual server certificate is the last one, nginx will fail otherwise.

+#### Let's Encrypt
+uhosting is now prepared for Let's Encrypt.
+This means that the /.well-known/acme-challenge/ location is added in the non-ssl http vhost (if ssl is turned on).
+You have to use acmetool or something similar that puts certificates in /var/run/acme/acme-challenge/.

 ### Environment Variables